zwdzwd/transvar/README.md

 If you find any bug (very likely due to the complexity of genomics:-)) or you wish any feature, please direct to Wanding Zhou <zhouwanding@gmail.com>.
 Thank you.

+## Reference

+We are working on submitting an application note on this topic:-).

 ## About
 This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at UT MD Anderson Cancer Center.